bubbawelshy/3420ISQA/DFD_Dictionary.md

 Processes

-  1) Management

-  2) Scanner

-  3) Licenses and Vulnerabilities Request

-  4) Policy Request
+  1) Management- Directs software packages to have licenses and vulnerabilities checked by scanner and NIST Database and then stored in the License and Vulnerabilities database.

+  2) Scanner- Looks through a software package and extracts all the licenses within the package.

+  3) Licenses and Vulnerabilities Request- checks the License and Vulnerabilities database for the requested Software package and returns the results to whomever requested it.

+  4) Policy Request- Checks for the requested software package policy documents and returns them if there is any.

-  5) New / Update Policy Request
+  5) New / Update Policy Request- Allows a manager to update or add a policy document for specific software packages.

 Data Flows

+  1) Software Package

+  2) License Results

+  3) Vulnerability Results

+  4)

 Databases